FDA Compliance and Medical Device Development Process

 The FDA’s Design Control Guidance for Medical Device Manufacturers is intended to assist manufacturers in understanding the intent of the regulation.

-Applying the FDA’s Design Control Guidance to Software Development
+How to Apply the FDA’s Design Control Guidance to the Medical Device Development Process

-The Guidance document presents a simplified model for a product development process.
+The Design Control Guidance for Medical Device Developers presents a simplified model for the medical device development process.
 The model is generic and covers the whole system design – including hardware and software components.
 Let’s examine how it can be applied to the design of the software components of a medical device: